top of page

 It promises to be an intimate, uplifting and magical concert, as each artist shares the stories that have inspired their music.
 ‘Interwoven’ are three friends, brought together by music, sharing their profound desire to weave their musical magic and shine a light in the dark corners of the world.

-Wine and Pimm’s will be available at the event but you are welcome to bring your own refreshments
+Wine, Pimm’s, tea, coffee and cakes will be available at the event and you are welcome to bring your own refreshments too.

 23_edited.jpg